 “16,” I lie for the first time about my age.

 “My, my.
-Well, soon y’all will have a hankerin’ for Jack.
+Well, soon y’all be a’hankerin’ for Jack.
 Not yet, maybe.”
 He’s smiling like it’s Sunday and Christmas, all rolled up into the same day.
 I’m really high.
 Not a Robby maintaining high but a total body high.
 I can’t move.
 It feels so cool.

 Tom falls asleep against my shoulder as I sit in the middle singing with my new best friend.

 His name is Vic.
 He’s camping out at Sawgrass Campground, off Route 27 toward Orlando.
 He takes us there.
 It’s like a little city with little houses, except the people aren’t little – tall, long-haired dudes with their brown-eyed, big bottom mamas.
 Vic shows us where to wash up.
 When we join him, about fifteen hippies gather around for a sing along.
 They ask me what I know to play, handing me a beat up acoustic guitar.

 “Well, let’s do the song we did together,” I motion to Vic.
-We did a replay of ‘One Toke Over the Line.’
+We did a reprise of ‘One Toke Over the Line.’
 I tell Vic to pinch Tom when his part, ‘oh, sail away’, comes up and to harmonize with him if he’s off-key.
 We both wink.

 “Com’n, Tom.
 Git up here, too.
 And don’t fuck up the ‘sails away.’”